 My 9 year old has played pretty much everything – he swims half the year and he does baseball for the other half.
 He was in soccer, indoor hockey, and basketball before he decided that swimming and baseball are his loves.
 He’s also a typical 9 year old and gets a ton of unstructured play outside.

 What are your thoughts on sport specialization?
+I believe it’s time to stop early sport specialization.

 - Jayanthi, N., Pinkham, C., Dugas, L., Patrick, B., & Labella, C. (2013).
 Sports specialization in young athletes: evidence-based recommendations.
 Sports health, 5(3), 251–257. https://doi.org/10.1177/1941738112464626